 |If there are existing unbilled charges for the canceled subscription||Invoice Charges: The unbilled charges will be invoiced and a charge is attempted on the available payment method if auto-collection is enabled.
 If the payment fails, the invoice is marked not paid.

 Delete Charges: The unbilled charges will be deleted.

 |Apply refundable credits/excess payments, if any, to unpaid invoices.||This toggle allows you to apply to the unpaid invoices, any refundable credits/excess payments that are present for the customer record.|

 Chargebee also allows you to override the default settings or add a condition.
 You can perform these actions by clicking the vertical ellepsis available next to each setting.

 When the number of billing cycles increases for a subscription or when the subscription is changed to a plan that has a different term period, it will switch from non-renewing state to active state.

 If the number of billing cycles for a monthly subscription, scheduled for cancelation (number of billing cycles set to 0) is set to any non-zero number, or if the plan is changed to a yearly one using the Change Subscription operation, the subscription will become active.

 Customers can be offered a way to turn their subscriptions to active from non-renewing by extending their subscription.

-The date of cancellation for a subscription which is scheduled to be canceled upon the next renewal can be changed via web interface (using the option Change Cancel Date available on the right side panel of the subscription details page) or using the Change term end API.
+The date of cancelation for a subscription which is scheduled to be canceled upon the next renewal can be changed via web interface (using the option Change Cancel Date available on the right side panel of the subscription details page) or using the Change term end API.

-A subscription goes into canceled state under specific circumstances.
 To re-start the billing for a canceled subscription, you need to ‘reactivate' your subscription.
 Learn more.